Dateline: Wroclaw, Poland

 Bangladesh.
 In case you have the urge to become a naturalized citizen of this South Asian nation, be careful not to be sentenced to a long prison term or incur a criminal fine within five years of your new citizenship.
 Doing so could void your naturalization.
 Otherwise, Bangladesh citizens are not eligible to lose their citizens, including when obtaining another nationality.

 Belgium.
 Belgium used to be one of the easiest and best countries in which to obtain a second citizenship.
 In fact, it was possible to become a Belgian citizen in as quickly as three years if you established ties in the country and kept your nose clean.
 While it now takes five years at a bare minimum — and as many as nine — to become naturalized in Belgium, the good news it that existing Belgian citizens are eligible to hold dual citizenship as of 2008.

 Bulgaria*.
 Ethnic Bulgarians are entitled to maintain multiple nationalities without having to give up their Bulgarian passport.
 Those that did relinquish citizenship in the past may be able to get it back.
 However, those being naturalized as Bulgarians must renounce other nationalities upon becoming citizens.

 Canada.
 Canada is one of the more interesting case studies regarding dual citizenship.
-Due to its proximity to The Land of the Free, some Canadians were actually born in the United States and don’t know that they hold a second nationality (in this case, the United States).
+Due to its proximity to The Land of the Free, some Canadians were actually born in the United States and don’t know they hold a second nationality (in this case, the United States).
 Canada seems to encourage its citizens to utilize their status of dual nationality, and certainly allows it.
 They do suggest you enter the country of your second citizenship using your Canadian passport, though, which may not be allowed under the second country’s rules.